andreachello/andreachello/README.md

 ### Hi there, I'm Andrea 👋

 ## I'm a Finance Professional, Data Scientist and Quantative Researcher

+### Professional Background
-- 💻 I’m currently working at Sodexo as a Data Scientist!
+- 💻 I’m currently working at Sodexo as a Data Scientist
+- High Yield Credit Analyst at IlliquidX Capital
+- Hedge Fund Research Analyst at Hedge Funds Investment Capital
+- Non-Performing Loans / Fixed-Income Analyst at Parente & Partners

+### Academic Background
 - 𝝨 I’m currently enrolled in an MSc in Financial Engineering at World Quant University
+- MSc Investement Management at Cass Business School
+- MSc Corporate Finance at LUISS University
+- BSc Economics at LUISS University

 ### Connect with me: